High Throughput Experimentation: speed up analysis with visualizations

 - Allow to fix the problems and apply changes globally instead of fixing them one-by-one

-- Have a notion of templates so that all of the visualizations and calculations are done automatically with 1 click of a button
+- Have a notion of templates so that all of the visualizations and calculations are done automatically with 1 click

 But in the end it’s important to understand that the quality of chromatograms is the biggest factor that will impact how quickly you process the data.
 If all chromatograms and peaks have poor shape and low signal-to-noise ratio, then most if not all of the injections will have to be inspected anyway.